 Marty and Elise Roenigk purchased the Crescent Hotel and the Basin Park Hotel in the late 1990’s.
 Philanthropists and preservationists, the Roenigks repaired significant damage from a 1967 fire, carefully restoring the Crescent Hotel and health resort.

-Our guide told us that the previous owners weren’t too thrilled to be known as America’s most haunted hotel, and tried to downplay the ghost stories.
+Our guide told us that the previous owners weren’t too thrilled to be known as America’s most haunted hotel, and tried to downplay the spooky ghost stories.
 The new owner seems much more open, and now the Crescent Hotel hosts ghostly events nightly.

 A gory discovery